Trifecta of UXR superpowers needed to excel in Ethnographic Research.

 To answer this, we look at 3 superpowers that make up a great ethnographic researcher.

 - Empathy - Unquestionably the most important tool in a researcher’s arsenal during ethnographic research.
 Ethnographic studies require that researchers look at things from the subject’s perspective and evaluate how stimuli in the environment could impact their behaviors, emotions, and actions.
-Empathy may seem trivial, but we have found it’s importance to be invaluable when conducting ethnographic research.
+Empathy may seem trivial, but we have found it’s important to be invaluable when conducting ethnographic research.
 One recent example of the importance of empathy can be seen when evaluating first-time users of Virtual Reality.
-Identifying physical reactions like fear, joy under a headset or the body language associated with the symptoms of simulation sickness is critical to understanding the various ways in which this new stimuli can impact participant.
+Identifying physical reactions like fear, joy under a headset or the body language associated with the symptoms of simulation sickness is critical to understanding the various ways in which these new stimuli can impact participants.
 Understanding how environments, even virtual ones, can impact users in a very real and physical way is paramount.
 (For those interested in how something like simulation sickness can be evaluated see Kennedy Et al.)

 - Listening - Researchers have the responsibility of acting as the conduit between end users and product teams.
 However, the challenge with ethnographic research is the unidirectional aspect of data collection.
 How do we as researchers translate qualitative/observational data into a defined set of user needs?
 Possessing excellent listening skills is critical to being a good researcher.
-The use of smartphones and apps like dscout offer researchers access to users in their natural environment and the ability to collect data at scale.
+The use of smartphones and apps like dscout offers researchers access to users in their natural environment and the ability to collect data at scale.
 Documenting and actively listening to insights allows researchers the ability to follow up specific and targeted questions that get past the superficial layer.
-Interview techniques (conducted post observation) such as laddering are a great way to model how UXRs should deliver powerful insights by talking less and listening more.
+Interview techniques (conducted post-observation) such as laddering are a great way to model how UXRs should deliver powerful insights by talking less and listening more.

-- Curiosity - An analytical mind, an understanding of basic research fundamentals and intellect are the building blocks for a successful UXR.
+- Curiosity - An analytical mind, an understanding of basic research fundamentals, and intellect are the building blocks for a successful UXR.
 However, at the core of every truly gifted researcher is a tireless sense of curiosity.
 Understanding how — and more importantly — why users behave the way they do are the pillars of good ethnographic research.
-As UX evangelists, we should always be aiming to peel back the proverbial layers of the onion and to achieve this, there is no better motivator than the sense of curiosity.
+As UX evangelists, we should always be aiming to peel back the proverbial layers of the onion, and to achieve this, there is no better motivator than the sense of curiosity.
 Thankfully, there are countless ways to keep your curiosity peaked.
 The next time you are at your local mall, take a moment to stop and evaluate the people walking by.
 What sort of patrons do you see?
 What are they hoping to achieve?
 What do they seem to be motivated by?

 READ MORE: Methods for Running a Successful Diary Study, Choosing the Right Tool for Quantitative UX Research, How to Plan for a Quantitative UX Competitive Benchmark Study, Planning a Better Usability Study, Interview with Our Four Quantitative Rockstars